enonic/old-xp-doc/doc/reference/view-functions/imageUrl.rst

   Format of the image.

 _scale
   Resize and crop the image to fit the available area.
-See *Scaling* here:
-  :ref:`reference-image-processor` .
+See: :ref:`reference-image-scaling`

 _quality
   Quality for JPEG images.